-This course investigates the development and administration of activities that are involved in transforming financial, human, physical and natural resources into products and services.
+This intensive and fast-paced course investigates the development and administration of activities that are involved in transforming financial, human, physical and natural resources into products and services.
 Quality and productivity are critical outcomes of logistical operating systems.
-Students explore system-wide methods of integrating efficient processes, both technical and human.
-Prerequisite: BUSI 100
+Students learn system-wide methods of integrating efficient processes, both technical and human.
+Prerequisite: BUSI 100 motivational theories and strategies, group dynamics, teamwork, organizational structure, job design, leadership, organizational culture and politics, communication, conflict, stress and change management.
+Diversity, cross-cultural issues and ethical conduct in organizations will be examined.
+Prerequisite: ENGL 100